Sarbjyotsingh/restaurant_menu_app/README.md

 Riverpod is highly scalable and can be used in both small and large applications.
 It provides a flexible architecture that allows you to manage states across different layers of your application.
-In the Current application, we have fetched data from API and displayed it according to search text which makes Riverpod a good choice.

 ## Demo Video:
 ![demo_app](https://user-images.githubusercontent.com/28133782/224562680-64ead832-a2cb-4ad3-beff-475966611424.gif)